-Obligation Means of Primary obligations in respect of gas pressure (and where the obligation arises from) An example of how the obligation will be met An example of now the obligation will be thet Compliance Gas Producers/Treatment Station Owner/Operator (GP) gas pressure obligations and actions

-Obligation Each GP must only inject gas up to an agreed limit, usually the rated pressure of the transmission pipeline (ICA between injecting party and the TSO) Means of Compliance Each GP designs and operates suitable pressure control equipment and, where it detects or suspects an over-pressure incident, it notifies the TSO as soon as reasonably practical. on System Owner/Operator (TSO) bligations and actions Obligation Each TSO will manage pipeline pressures within declared limits and below the MAOP.
-(MPOC s2.5, AS/NZS 2885, and good industry practice) Means of Compliance Each TSO designs and operates suitable pressure control equipment and, where it believes gas cannot be delivered at safe operational pressures as a result, for example, of damage to the pipeline or supply/demand imbalance, it declares a pipeline emergency on Network Owner/Operator (NO) re obligations and actions Obligation Each NO must ensure all practicable steps are taken to prevent the supply system presenting a significant risk of harm or damage, by implementing an SMS.
+Obligation Primary obligations in respect of gas pressure (and where the obligation arises from) Means of Compliance An example of how the obligation will be met icers/Treatment Station Owner/Operator (GP) are obligations and actions Obligation Each GP must only inject gas up to an agreed limit, usually the rated pressure of the transmission pipeline (ICA between injecting party and the TSO) Means of Compliance Each GP designs and operates suitable pressure control equipment and, where it detects or suspects an over-pressure incident, it notifies the TSO as soon as reasonably practical. ion System Owner/Operator (TSO) obligations and actions Obligation Each TSO will manage pipeline pressures within declared limits and below the MAOP.
+(MPOC s2.5, AS/NZS 2885, and good industry practice) Means of Compliance Each TSO designs and operates suitable pressure control equipment and, where it believes gas cannot be delivered at safe operational pressures as a result, for example, of damage to the pipeline or supply/demand imbalance, it declares a pipeline emergency gas press are obligations and actions Obligation Each NO must ensure all practicable steps are taken to prevent the supply system presenting a significant risk of harm or damage, by implementing an SMS.
 (SM Regulation 30) Means of Compliance Each NO develops, maintains and implements an SMS that, for example, allows for maintaining equipment (pressure regulators and relief valves) and systems to ensure that gas is delivered from the system at safe pressures.
 Obligation Each NO will manage network pressure to ensure minimum supply requirements are maintained and the MAOP of the system is not exceeded.
-(AS/NZS 4645 s6.3.1, and good industry practice) Means of Compliance Each NO designs and operates suitable pressure control equipment and notifies affected parties of any pressure excursions or emergencies where it believes gas cannot be delivered at safe operational pressures. urement System Operator/Operator (GMSO) are obligations and actions Obligation Each GMSO must manage metering and delivery pressures within set limits (AS/NZS 4645 s6.3, NZS 5259 , and good industry practice) Means of Compliance Each GMSO designs and operates suitable pressure control equipment and advises affected retailers where it becomes aware that gas cannot be delivered at agreed metering pressures as a result, for example, of low inlet pressures or GMS malfunction.

-Wholesalers/Retailers (W/R) gas pressure obligations and actions Obligation Each W/R must ensure that gas it supplies at a consumer's point of supply is at a pressure that ensures the safe supply, passage, and use of the gas, where the gas is used for its intended purpose in a properly functioning gas installation (SM Regulation 42) Means of Compliance Each W/R holds service provider agreements with TSOs and/or NOs and/or GMSOs, with delivery pressure related provisions.
+(AS/NZS 4645 s6.3.1, and good industry practice) Means of Compliance Each NO designs and operates suitable pressure control equipment and notifies affected parties of any pressure excursions or emergencies where it believes gas cannot be delivered at safe operational pressures. urement System Operator/Operator (GMSO) ure obligations and actions Obligation Each GMSO must manage metering and delivery pressures within set limits (AS/NZS 4645 s6.3, NZS 5259 , and good industry practice) Means of Compliance Each GMSO designs and operates suitable pressure control equipment and advises affected retailers where it becomes aware that gas cannot be delivered at agreed metering pressures as a result, for example, of low inlet pressures or GMS malfunction. ers/Retailers (W/R) ure obligations and actions Obligation Each W/R must ensure that gas it supplies at a consumer's point of supply is at a pressure that ensures the safe supply, passage, and use of the gas, where the gas is used for its intended purpose in a properly functioning gas installation (SM Regulation 42) Means of Compliance Each W/R holds service provider agreements with TSOs and/or NOs and/or GMSOs, with delivery pressure related provisions.
 Also, each W/R promptly advises their customers of any breach of SM Regulations 42, giving full details.
+Consideration should also be given to maintaining and sharing with Nos the consumption profiles of industrial customers (greater than 10 TJ) or customers on networks where capacity is limited in order that Nos are able to maintain pressure requirements across their distribution networks.